Zines-The Mysterious Lost Zine Bag of 2014

 Last year I went zine on, hoovering them up, discovering them and buying everyone I saw and liked.
 All of these zines amongst the other 50 or so dotted about one day went mysteriously missing.
 I knew that they were in the house but I couldn't remember where.
 After debating for a while and then forgetting all about them again I set about trying to find my old 80's Argos catalogue to cut things out for envelopes.
 Lots of rummaging presented me with a Tesco bag full of papers and the mysterious lost zines of 2014.

-I did a series of 'Ha's' and 'oh I remember this one' and then another week later promptly started to pack them all away again neatly where they were found but in a box not a Tesco bag.
+I made a series of noises and then another week later promptly started to pack them all away again neatly where they were found but in a box not a Tesco bag.
 That night, I felt uneasy and didn't sleep well in the night.
 As soon I woke up I got them all back out again, photographed them and now they are all on an eye level shelf so I can see them forever.
 I will also be gifting some as they should be passed on nice for readings and discovering.

 Fancy by Laura Callaghan.
 I first saw Lauras work on her instagram and I saved up special to make sure I got issue 2.
 It is all very exciting inside with lots of colour and stories all with a twist.
 I might unpick some bits and frame them but I can't actually bring myself to.
 I will put it on the eye level shelf we talked about.